- Advising & Career Development

 Transitional Clerkship (TC) is considered the first clerkship of the year.
 This 2-week clerkship consists of multiple components: inpatient clinical preceptorships, procedure sessions, lectures, and a small group.
 TC introduces rising third-year students to the inpatient setting in a hands-on, low-stakes, feedback-rich environment.
 Students perform histories and physicals and learn to “round” with clinical teams; practice oral presentations and note writing; they will learn how to function on the wards, use the hospital computer system, and find important clinical information.
 They will also have an introduction to common procedures including venipuncture and suturing.

 The required Core Clerkships comprise: Anesthesia, Family & Community Medicine, Medicine, Neurology/Psychiatry, Obstetrics & Gynecology, Pediatrics, and Surgery.
-Clerkships are available at a variety of sites in San Francisco, Oakland, Marin, and Fresno.
+Clerkships are available at a variety of teaching sites in San Francisco, Oakland, Marin, and Fresno.
 Students may choose between the Traditional Program (in which students complete one individual clerkship at a time) and one of a variety of Structured Programs that offer integrated, longitudinal experiences at Parnassus, SFGH, UCSF Fresno, the VA Hospital, or Kaiser Oakland.
 Students are also required to complete a selective in a surgical subspecialty.

 Through a yearlong Longitudinal Clinical Experience (LCE), students will develop a long-term relationship with preceptors that will facilitate both modeling and mentoring, have the opportunity to work in the outpatient setting, experience a longitudinal relationship with a specific type of patient population, and gain instight into the impact of chronic illness on patients and families.